Next Adventure: History

 Next Adventure organized regular expeditions for sports such as skiing, kayaking, and backpacking until 2021.
 The owners cited a lawsuit as the reason for discontinuing the tours.

 In May 2025, Heykamp and Knudsen announced that they would be closing Next Adventure, planning to shut down all locations by late 2025 as they intended to retire.
 Heykamp said they had approached several potential buyers, but felt that none were the "right fit", with unpredictable economic conditions in the United States making the business difficult to sell.
 Veronica Nocera of The Oregonian noted that Next Adventure's announcement followed several other closures in Portland – including of other outdoor retailers like Andy and Bax and REI – after the COVID-19 pandemic.

-However, Next Adventure announced in October that local investors had bought the store and intended to transition to a community ownership model.
+Next Adventure announced in October that local investors had bought the store and intended to transition to a community ownership model.
 The two stores in Portland and Sandy remained open, with the location in Scappoose Bay rebranding as The Paddle Shack.
+However, the company announced that the deal had been canceled in June 2026, with Heykamp and Knudsen resuming ownership of the business.